 Monitoring the health and stability of your site is crucial to inbound marketing.

 The same tools used to benchmark success can be used to stem disaster.

 - Google Analytics: Monitor for major and subtle traffic changes.

-- Google Webmaster Tools: Use the search analytics dashboard to benchmark your current position with the previous months position.
-Use this to determine if you have any isseus that should be addressed.
+- Google Webmaster Tools: Use the search analytics dashboard to benchmark your current position with the previous month’s position.
+Use this to determine if you have any issues that should be addressed.

 - Site Analyzer: I will generate quick and simple SEO reports for any page of your site.

-- MozCast: If Google is up to something you can be rest assured that MozCast will alert you.
+- MozCast: If Google is up to something, you can rest assured that MozCast will alert you.